auto translate

 In choral music, singers often automatically adjust chords to pure ratios, but in keyboard and orchestral music, then the chords are pretty close to twelve equal.

-Classical Indian music (based on a drone) also uses pure ratios extensively - well did until recently when many Indian instrumentalists began to convert to the twelve equal system.
+Classical Indian music (based on a drone) also uses pure ratios extensively - well it did until recently.
+Now many Indian instrumentalists use the twelve equal system.

 Pure ratios in music therapy